Read Time : 5 Minutes

 With the growth in the industry over the last few years, there has been an increase in the number of companies offering and manufacturing home and business EV chargers.
 These include:

-• Wallb-E are a Germany based company who operate and develop commercial EV chargers including rapid AC and DC installations.
+- Wallb-E is a German-based company that develops and operates commercial EV chargers including rapid AC and DC installations.

 Government Initiatives and Grants

-To help promote the installation of home charging devices, the government has introduced the Electric Vehicle Homecharge Scheme (EVHS) which is a grant that provides a 75% contribution to the cost of one chargepoint and its installation.
-A grant cap is set at £350 (including VAT) per installation.
-The main requirement is that a person owns, leases, or has ordered a qualifying vehicle and has dedicated off-street parking at their property.
+To help promote the installation of home charging devices, the government has introduced the EV Chargepoint Grant (formerly EVHS) which provides up to £500 towards the cost of one chargepoint and its installation for eligible applicants.
+The main requirement is that a person owns, leases, or has ordered a qualifying vehicle and meets the current eligibility criteria set by OZEV.
+Grant eligibility and support can vary slightly across the UK nations.

-The grant works by a customer choosing an EVHS installer to install their chargepoint.
-The EVHS installer checks that they qualify and then applies on the customer’s behalf.
+The grant works by a customer choosing an OZEV-approved installer to install their chargepoint.
+The installer checks that they qualify and then applies on the customer’s behalf.
 The installer will bill the customer for the price of the installation, less the grant amount they have applied for.
 If the application is successful, the installer will be paid the grant amount that they have offset from the customer’s bill.
-The Office for Zero Emission Vehicles (OZEV) aims to process claims for experienced installers within 30 working days.
+The Office for Zero Emission Vehicles (OZEV) aims to process claims for experienced installers within several weeks.

 The Future of Electrical Vehicle Charging